LoopKit/loopdocs/docs/gh-actions/build-dev-browser.md

     * You should be following along with zulipchat when using the `dev branch`
     * Summary build updates can be found under the [One-Time Changes](#one-time-changes) section

 You can build any desired branch (available at LoopKit/LoopWorkspace) using the *GitHub* Browser build method.
-This section is suitable if you have already built either `dev` or main branch using the [GitHub First-Time](gh-first-time.md) instructions.
+This section is suitable if you have already built either `dev` or main branch using the [GitHub First-Time](gh-first-time.md){: target="_blank" } instructions.

 The graphics on this page show the `dev` branch.
 If you want a different branch, just substitute that branch name for `dev`.